alt-romes/alt-romes.github.io/posts/2023-11-10-creating-a-macos-app-with-haskell-and-swift.md

 }
 ```

-Lastly, we need to add the shared library to the Frameworks folder that is
+Lastly, we need to add the shared library path to the library search path and
-bundled with the application.
-By copying the library to this folder we ensure it
+copy it to the Frameworks folder that is bundled with the application.
+By
-can be both found to be linked against and that it also can be found at runtime
+copying the library to this folder we ensure it can be found at runtime since
-since the run-path dependencies are searched for in the Frameworks folder
+the run-path dependencies are searched for in the Frameworks folder
 (`@executable_path/../Frameworks`).

-In practice, we just need to add a "Copy" Build Phase which copies the shared
+In practice, we need extend the `LIBRARY_SEARCH_PATHS` setting dynamically and
-library to the listed Frameworks folder.
-At this time, I do not know how to do
+to add a "Copy" Build Phase which copies the shared library to the listed
-this outside of XCode -- do shoot me a text if you know how.
-It is also
+Frameworks folder.
+At this time, I do not know how to do this Copy outside of
-unfortunate that we have to hardcode the path to the dynamic library, instead of
+XCode -- do shoot me a text if you know how.
+It is also unfortunate that we have
-computing it at build time.
+to hardcode the path to the dynamic library there, instead of computing it at build time.

 Find the path to the foreign library by running haskell-foreign-framework` in the `haskell-framework` directory:
 ```txt